Fluocinolone, Hydroquinone, and Tretinoin

 - Very bad skin irritation.

-- Change in skin color to black or purple.
+- Change in color of skin to blue-black.

 - Skin changes (pimples, stretch marks, slow healing, hair growth).